-All you really need as a stalking arm is an easy-to-handle rifle that can deliver a bullet with good accuracy and shrug off the British weather.
+For a stalking arm you need an easy-to-handle rifle that can deliver a bullet accurately and handle the British weather

-The Finnlight is a pared-down version of Sako’s respected Model 85 rifle, with a well proportioned, synthetic stock, stainless steel construction and fluted barrel to reduce weight.
+The Finnlight is a pared-down version of Sako’s respected Model 85 rifle.
+It has a well proportioned, synthetic stock, stainless steel construction and fluted barrel to reduce weight.

-The Model 85 action comes in cartridge specific sizes, so the cartridge length is matched to the overall size of action.
+The action comes in cartridge specific sizes, so the cartridge length is matched to the overall size of action.
 This makes for a better-looking optimal length of bolt travel.

 The medium action size of 7.25in length accommodates the longer .25-06, 6.5×55, .270 and .30-06 cartridges, with an ejection opening of just over 3.25in.